stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

   This may be done for an object as simple as a linearizable, a.k.a. atomic[^2], register, or as complex as a DB managed by a DBMS that guarantees that all transactions are serializable.

-But do not get too excited &mdash; there are many logical [concurrent] systems, especially distributed ones, such that different parts of a system exist in different timelines. [`LongAdder`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html) from [Java Platform, Standard Edition (Java SE) API](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/index.html) is an example of a simple concurrent object with no absolute timeline and, therefore, no snapshots,
+Do not get too excited, though &mdash; there are many logical [concurrent] systems, especially distributed ones, such that different parts of a system exist in different timelines. [`LongAdder`](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/java.base/java/util/concurrent/atomic/LongAdder.html) from [Java Platform, Standard Edition (Java SE) API](https://cr.openjdk.java.net/~iris/se/14/spec/fr/java-se-14-fr-spec/api/index.html) is an example of a simple concurrent object with no absolute timeline and, therefore, no snapshots,